panzi/WordCountBot/README.md

 Make WordCountBot join the given channel.
 Only allowed for operators of the given channel.

+**Note:** If I host this bot somewhere and too many people use it for any fee hosting quota I might disable this command/make it bot admin-only.
+You can always host the bot yourself!

 ### !leave channel

 Make WordCountBot leave the given channel.
 Only allowed for operators of the